xalaida/laravel-nuxt-docker/README.md

 docker-compose up -d
 ```

-Now, you can open [http://localhost:8000](http://localhost:8000) URL in your browser.
+Now you can open [http://localhost:8000](http://localhost:8000) URL in your browser.

 #### Stop